 One of my favorite lines to tell engaged clients is, “When all is said and done, you really only get your spouse and your wedding photographs, so you better hope they’re both good.”

 I hope these wedding photographer questions gave you some wonderful insights to consider when interviewing to hire.
-And if you have any other questions, check out our FAQ page, or just reach out to me.
-I’d love to talk to you about your special day.
+And if you have any other questions, check out the Outreach Event Space FAQ page, or reach out to them.
+They’d love to talk to you about your special day.